minad/intro/README.md

 List of design decisions:

-* Keep everything at one place (There are three modules and Intro.Trustworthy is needed for Safe Haskell)
+* Keep everything at one place (Actually there are three modules; Intro.Trustworthy is needed for Safe Haskell)
 * Conservative extension over the base Prelude
 * Rely only on common additional libraries
 * Avoid writing custom functions
 * Export everything explicitly to provide a stable interface and good documentation
 * Export only total functions or provide safe alternatives (Very few exceptions like div etc.)
 * Prefer Text over String, provide ConvertString and EncodeString
-* Provide Monad transformers
+* Provide monad transformers
 * Provide container types
 * Prefer generic functions
 * Debugging functions, like 'Intro.Trustworthy.trace' and 'undefined' are available but produce compile time warnings